ScaleChain/scalechain/data/docs/layer.md

 ## API Domain
 Contains domain objects such as Json-RPC request or response.
 These are implemented as case classes, and referenced by CLI and API layer.

+## Wallet
+The wallet layer.
+Contains all features related to a wallet, creating transactions, signing transactions, creating accounts, creating addresses an account etc.

 ## Net
 The P2P networking layer.
 100% Compatible with Bitcoin.